Zakary2841/7tv-bot-for-Discord/README.md

 ## Set up
 1) Download Python https://www.python.org/downloads/
-- Any version of Python should work, so getting the latest stable version is recommended
+- Any version of Python from 3.9+ should work, so getting the latest stable version is recommended
 - Make sure to add Python to PATH
 2) Download the files into a folder you destinated
 3) At the folder, click `setup.bat` to download the required library for the script.